The Bodyguard (soundtrack): Music and content

 Originally recorded by funk singer Chaka Khan in 1978, "I'm Every Woman", penned by Ashford & Simpson, was Houston's first venture into house music, co-produced by longtime collaborator Narada Michael Walden and the production team of Clivillés and Cole and focused on a feminist theme, dedicated to women.
 It was one of the singer's personal picks to record for the album due to her being a longtime fan of Khan.
 During her career as a teenage session vocalist, Houston sang background vocals on Khan's sophomore solo album, Naughty (1980).
 Houston and Walden decided to add a soulful ballad intro to differentiate from the Khan original, with a faster tempo.
 Near the end, Houston references Khan's name similar to rap artist Melle Mel on Khan's 1984 hit, "I Feel for You".
+The song was recorded months after filming on The Bodyguard wrapped that March.

 The love ballad, "Run to You", was originally a breakup song that changed into a romantic ballad after director Mick Jackson decided to include the song in the sequence where Frank falls in love with Rachel.
-Houston recorded two different vocal takes, both of which were used, one for the film and the other for the album.
-The song repeats the Houston-Foster formula of the previous two tracks "I Will Always Love You" and "I Have Nothing".
+Like in "I Will Always Love You" and "I Have Nothing", Houston recorded two different vocal takes, both of which were used, one for the film and the other for the album, while musically repeating the Houston-Foster formula of their previous collaborations.

-"Queen of the Night" presents a harder rock sound similar to "So Emotional" from Whitney (1987).
+"Queen of the Night" presents a harder rock sound similar to "So Emotional" from Whitney (1987) with additional elements of hip-hop, new jack swing and funk.
 Houston's second composition as a songwriter, the singer expresses how she "rules the club scene" as the self-proclaimed "queen of the night".
 Part of the lyrics was inspired by Michael Jackson's 1987 song, "Dirty Diana", from his Bad album and featured Living Colour lead guitarist Vernon Reid providing the guitar solo.
 According to BuzzFeed News, Houston's input on the song helped it to "[become] a high-energy, drum-centric, pop-rock showpiece, with Tina Turner–esque growling, that showed a different side of her persona."
 Houston provides both lead and background vocals to the song.

-"Jesus Loves Me" was a pop-arranged gospel song dedicated to Jesus.
-Produced by Houston and collaborator, gospel singer BeBe Winans, the song included new verses written by Winans, which Houston herself suggested, and included a church organ in the beginning and several key chord changes throughout the song and a soulful bridge.
-The song was performed briefly in acapella by Houston and Michele Lamar Richards in the film.
+"Jesus Loves Me" was a R&B-arranged gospel song dedicated to Jesus.
+Produced by Houston and collaborator, gospel singer BeBe Winans, the song included new verses written by Winans, which Houston suggested, and included a church organ in the beginning and several key chord changes throughout the song and a soulful bridge.
+The song's recording was not included in the film but instead was briefly sung acapella by Michele Lamar Richards and Houston in the film.